Senior Director of Parent Experience

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha doesn't shy away from standardized assessments.
-We lean into them.
-If you're seeking a school that sidesteps rigor or dilutes expectations, this isn't your fit.
-But if you believe in raising the bar—and equipping every student to meet it—begin here.
+Alpha doesn't sidestep standardized assessment.
+We lean into it.
+If you're seeking a school that avoids academic rigor or dilutes expectations, this isn't your match.
+But if you believe in maintaining high standards—and supporting every student in reaching them—begin here.

 👉 Watch MacKenzie explain (3 min)